Folclore-Motta/obsidian-git-sync/COMPUTER SCIENCE/Data Bases/Basic Operations/Create, Alter and Drop.md

 The command create is responsible to create databases and tables in SQL

+One other important consideration when constructing a table in SQL is to choose one column to be your primary key.

+Primary key enable rows of a table to uniquely and quickly identified.
+- Choosing your primary key appropriately can make subsequent operations on the table much easier.

+It's also possible to establish a joint primary key appropriately can make subsequent operations on the table much easier.

+It is also possible to establish a joint primary key - a combination of two columns that is always guaranteed to be unique.
+One of columns might have the same value as other but both columns can't have the same value of other both columns

 ## Create Database

 Syntax to create a database: